seanriceaz/seanriceaz.github.io/_posts/2017-03-15-dungeons-dragons-and-design-workshops.markdown

 ## Who is this about?

 Ultimately, with gaming as with design, the end product isn't about the designer or storyteller.
 It's about the story.
 And as a facilitator, you are creating the atmosphere to bring your group of participants along for the ride.
-They're going to work through some tough problems together, and will end up co-creating the final product with you.
+They're going to work through some tough problems together, and will end up co-creating the final  with you.
+Often, the result will be wholly different, and better than the one you had in mind before the session.

 Get over yourself and have some fun with it!

+_Special thanks to Henrique Zambonin for providing the [https://www.flickr.com/photos/hzambonin/318590612](source image for the article cover)_